StackStorm/st2docs/docs/source/packs.rst

 This will create pack virtual environment using Python 3 binary defined by ``actionrunner.python3_binary`` config option.
 This value defaults to ``/usr/bin/python3`` and for it to work, Python 3 needs to be installed on the system.

+Keep in mind that this feature only means Python runner actions will be executed using Python 3 binary.
+All the |st2| components and services, including the action runner will still use Python 2 binary.

 .. _packs-behind-proxy: